-- PACC advances awareness of Access to Information, Protection of Privacy, Data Protection and Information Governance through advocacy, training, and professional certification.
+- PACC advances awareness of Access to Information, Protection of Privacy, Data Protection, and Information Governance

-- PACC promotes ethical and sound privacy, access, and data governance practice, policies, and legislation.
+- PACC promotes ethical and sound privacy, access, and data governance practices, policies, and legislation

-- PACC provides relevant education, training and professional development.
+- PACC provides relevant training and professional development

-- PACC acts as an advisory body to professional and industry associations, government agencies, and other groups.
+- PACC acts as an advisory body to professional and industry associations, government agencies, educational institutions, and other stakeholder groups

 PACC is the certifying body representing leadership and excellence in information privacy, access to information, and data governance.

-- PACC certification is relevant to privacy and access; is applicable to the private, public, and non-profit sectors throughout the country; and is not an exam-based program.
+- PACC Professional Certification is relevant to privacy and access; is applicable to the private, public, and non-profit sectors throughout the country; and is not an exam-based program.

 - PACC offers an established and credible certification program based upon defined national standards of competence, professionalism, and proficiency

 - PACC certification relies on an unbiased qualification process founded upon three pillars of demonstrable skill + experience + education relevant to the many interrelated aspects of data protection.